We all know bad customers are unpleasant to deal with. The consequences of bad customers can reach into other aspects of your business, too.

 For example, if you produce a creative product, they may ask why they’re paying you so much to do a few hours of work.
 They don’t understand the investment you made in acquiring the education and experience to deliver your offering efficiently.

 That doesn’t mean anyone looking for a good deal is a bad customer.
 After all, that’s just good business.
 Instead, be wary of customers complaining about the pricing, don’t seem to understand your answers or justification, and then sign their contract anyway.

 These customers are often overly demanding once they hire you.
 They want to make sure they squeeze every penny out of you.
 They’ll send things back over and over and will likely undervalue the work you do.

 Often, many harmful customers have unclear or changing demands.

 Imagine you and your team spend weeks preparing a proposal for a client.
-Nothing is worse than delivering on a project only to be told your work doesn’t meet their objectives.
-You know, the objectives they didn’t tell you about to begin with.
+Nothing is worse than delivering on a project only to be told your work doesn’t meet its objectives.
+You know, they didn’t tell you about the objectives.

 Mistakes do happen, of course.
 Sometimes poor communication is the root cause of not meeting expectations.
 However, when you give a customer what they ask for, and they’re still unhappy, that’s another problem entirely.